Chinese Cinderella: The Mystery of the Song Dynasty Painting: Summary

 While going out to buy ingredients for lunch with David, Ye Xian/CC is pursued by a mysterious woman in black.
 Panicked and frightened that she will be discovered with her involvement in the World War II, CC climbs onto a slippery roof and suffers a nasty fall, whereupon she faints and David carries her to a clinic.
-Despite it being only a slight abrasion, CC frequently suffers from headaches, lapses in and out of consciousness, haunted by vivid and familiar yet strange dreams and finds herself fascinated with a famous Chinese painting known as Along The River at Qing Ming.
+Despite it being only a slight abrasion, CC frequently has headaches, lapses in and out of consciousness, haunted by vivid and familiar yet strange dreams and finds herself fascinated with a famous Chinese painting known as Along The River at Qing Ming.
 Grandma Wu arranges an appointment with the doctor to conduct hypnotherapy to try and cure her by getting it out of her system.
 Under hypnosis, CC becomes a different person and recounts a story from more than 800 years ago, during the Song dynasty.

 Taking on the life of Zhang Mei Lan (张美兰), a daughter of a rich court official, she lives with her older brother Zhang Zeduan (张择端) (called "Gege", the Chinese term for "older brother"), father, and beautiful but icy-cold stepmother called "Niang" in Bian Liang (汴梁).
 Soon, her father hires a poor orphan boy named Ah Li to help out around the garden after noticing his jade-carving work, and Mei Lan and Gege form a friendship with him despite the difference in their social statuses.
 They soon find out that Ah Li has an incredible ability to capture the beauty of the natural world, and despite being illiterate, can write better than Gege in shufa (书法).
 Gege and Mei Lan inform their father of Ah Li's ability immediately.
 His big moment arrives when the Song emperor, Emperor Huizong (徽宗), orders Ah Li to carve a jade dog for his birthday due to him being born in the Year of the Dog.
 Impressed with his work, the emperor gifts Ah Li 5 ounces of silver, as well as the permission to use the royal surname "Zhao".
 From then on Ah Li will be called Ah Zhao.